maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 6. Verify the final data state
 7. Stop the service and clean up resources

+> [!note]
-> **Note**: The test includes a visual spinner animation to indicate progress during the waiting period.
+> The test includes a visual spinner animation to indicate progress during the waiting period.
 This is implemented using ANSI escape codes for terminal control and a custom `PrintStream` interceptor to handle concurrent logging output.

 Execute the test to validate the ingestion service: